Gameknight-Bit/PJAS2021-2022/README.md

 *This project is completely open-source so please feel free to use all code at your own discretion.*

 ### Awards:
-Presented at Slippery Rock Campus in Feburary 2022 (Not Ranked Yet)
+Presented at Slippery Rock Campus in Feburary 2022: 1st Place (w/ Special Award) Presented at Penn State in May 2022: n/a